 The first two assessments are carried out at the ATTIKON University General Hospital, and their description is beyond the scope of this paper.
-The third assessment, takes place at the Laboratory of Traffic Engineering of NTUA and is presented in detail in the following section.
+The third assessment, takes place at the Laboratory of Traffic Engineering of NTUA and is presented in detail in the following section [22].

-3.2 Driving at the simulator
+3.2.
+Driving at the simulator

 The NTUA driving simulator is a motion base quarter-cab manufactured by the FOERST Company.
 The simulator consists of 3 LCD wide screens 40" (full HD: 1920x1080pixels), driving position and support motion base.
 The dimensions at a full development are 230x180cm, while the base width is 78cm and the total field of view is 170 degrees.
 It's worth mentioning that the simulator is validated against a real world environment.
 The design of the driving scenarios of this research includes driving in rural road, in low and high traffic conditions, without external distraction.
 More specifically, the driving simulator experiment begins with one practice drive (usually 10-15 minutes), until the participant fully familiarizes with the simulation environment.
+The familiarization with the simulator includes succeeding in basic tasks regarding handling of the simulator such as braking and accelerating properly, keeping the vehicle into the lane correctly and managing to have a constant speed.
 Afterwards, the participant drives the rural session (approximately 20 minutes).
-The rural route is 2.1 km long, single carriageway and the lane width is 3m, with zero gradient and mild horizontal curves (Fig. 1).
+The rural route is 2.1 km long, single carriageway and the lane width is 3m, with zero gradient and mild horizontal curves.